Roger Williams University

 Joint Master of Science in Historic Preservation/Juris Doctor

 Historic preservation law is a unique specialty within the environmental law field.
 But while there are many environmental law programs at law schools throughout the country, the typical environmental curriculum does not offer great depth in this area.
-Drawing on the strength of both Roger Williams University’s School of Architecture and School of Law, this new Joint Degree program seeks to answer this need.
+Drawing on the strength of both Roger Williams University’s School of Architecture, Art, and Historic Preservation, and the School of Law, this new Joint Degree program seeks to answer this need.

-For over three decades the Historic Preservation Program has been harnessing Roger Williams University and community-wide resources to provide in-depth preservation studies and professional practice in the context of a liberal arts education whose diversity mirrors the communities and cultures we help preserve.
-The Roger Williams University Historic Preservation Program provides classes, community-based work and field expertise specific to preservation.
-The program couples a multi-disciplinary approach with a rigorous core of field-based professional preservation offerings.
-The program includes preservation history and philosophy, planning, law and regulation, economics and heritage management.
+For more than three decades, the Historic Preservation Program has been harnessing Roger Williams University and community-wide resources to provide in-depth preservation studies and professional practice in the context of a liberal arts education whose diversity mirrors the communities and cultures we help preserve.
+The Roger Williams University Historic Preservation Program provides classes, community-based work and field expertise specific to preservation and couples a multi-disciplinary approach with a rigorous core of field-based professional preservation offerings.
+The program includes coursework in preservation history and philosophy, planning, law and regulation, economics and heritage management.
 In 2012, the School of Law partnered with the Historic Preservation program to develop lawyers trained in this dynamic discipline.

 Lawyers trained in Historic Preservation are well equipped to become leaders and advocates in the field.
 Graduates of this program will know how to maneuver federal, state, and local regulations while protecting historic resources.
 Historic preservation overlaps with constitutional, administrative, and even tort law.
 Lawyers equipped with these two degrees can be found specializing in historic preservation at law firms, governmental agencies, advocacy organizations, lobbying firms, and non-profits.
 To learn more about what a lawyer can do in the field of Historic Preservation visit the website of the National Trust for Historic Preservation.